parkpow/parkpow-documentation/source/index.html.md

 ## Automatic Image Transfer

-Automatic Image Transfer is a command line tool that runs our [ALPR SDK](https://platerecognizer.com) and sends the results to ParkPow.
+[Automatic Image Transfer](https://github.com/marcbelmont/deep-license-plate-recognition#code-samples) is a command line tool that runs our [ALPR SDK](https://platerecognizer.com) and sends the results to ParkPow.

-It monitors a directory and all its sub-directories.
-When a new image is added, it passes them to the SDK that reads license plates.
-The data is then sent to our parking management service Parkpow.
-Once processed, images are moved to an archive directory.

-To get started call `python transfer.py --help`

-### Requirements:
-- Plate Recognizer SDK
-- A Parkpow account
-- Python3